kleebaum/quizapp/README.md

 The app has been developed in order to teach students the German language with a focus on natural sciences and the scientific terminology.
 The app distinguishes between three user roles: administrators, students and teachers.
-Currently, there are three differnt types of exercises: multiple choice exercises, sentence part exercises, and exercises to label images.
+Currently, there are three different types of exercises: multiple choice exercises, sentence part exercises, and exercises to label images.

 <p align="center">
 <img src="screenshots/WelcomePage.png" alt="Screenshot of the index page" width="440"/>